lacruzanthony/currency-exchange/README.md

 }
 ```

-- When a given user exceeds 1000 requests (in total for all endpoints), return 403:
+- When a given user exceeds 1000 requests (in total for all endpoints), return 403 (TBD):

 Response: `403`